submission guidelines (as of 3-1-2018) read to the bottom please

 Please see below some of the poems that have been published in bottle rockets #33 to get a feel for the types of poems we are looking for (free option.)
 Or feel free to purchase the current issue or a back issue to familiarize yourself ($ option).

-bottle rockets does not review unsolicited chapbook manuscripts.
+bottle rockets does not review unsolicited manuscripts nor will return any unsolicited manuscripts.

 We will discard (that means “throw away”) any submission that does not include a SASE (even if an e-mail is attached) or if the submission does not meet the stated guidelines.
 We have a submission process and can’t tailor it for each individual.